ihelpiimi/blog/_posts/2022-09-18-i-Help's-Online-Transition.markdown

 date: 2022-09-18 00:00:00 Z
 subtitle:
 author:
-- Anonymous
+- Anurag Chaudhari
 avatar: img/authors/wferr.png
 image: img/Blog_1_(22-23).png
 twitter: www.google.com
 insta: https://www.instagram.com/ihelpiimi
 ---

-**'A child who does not receive an education is compared to a bird who does not have wings.'**
+**'A child without education is like a bird without wings.'**

+~ A Famous Tibetan Proverb

 Before volunteering for i-Help, I hadn't given it much thought.
 I heard about its operations as soon as I entered IIM Indore.
 Still, I didn't get a grasp of its impact on the environment.